 You are using UPCs, EANs, ISBNs, ASINs, or JAN codes that do not match the products you are trying to list.

-When you’re creating a new listing on Amazon, you may come across this error:
+When you’re creating a new listing on Amazon, you may come across this error or one similar to it:

 This error can occur for multiple reasons and it’s not possible to know exactly why this error is happening without troubleshooting further.